duaneodom/rclink4g/docs/README.md

 use for video switching.
 This should be an unused servo channel on your autopilot and you should setup your RC transmitter to toggle this channel between the 4 fixed PWM ranges supported for the video channel.
+- **wireless ssid**: the SSID (name) of the WiFi network that you want the RCLink4G to connect to.
+- **wireless password**: the password for the WiFi network specified above.
 - **video stream PWM settings**: the desired video setting for each of the 4 fixed PWM ranges for the user configured video channel
     - none